 1.1 Membership Application.
-Applicants for service must apply for membership and service at the office of the Cooperative.
+Applicants for service must apply for membership with the Cooperative.
 Membership is required in order to receive service.
 There is a one-time membership fee of $100.
-The membership fee may be paid at the time of application for membership or included on the first invoice.
-Installment payments may be made at the rate of $20 per month, plus a $5 finance charge which will be included with the first installment billing.
+The membership fee may be paid at the time of application for membership or included on the first Installment payments may be made at the rate of $20 per month, plus a $5 finance charge which will be included with the first installment billing.

 Outside disconnects are required at each Service Point.
-Services that are upgraded, moved, or modified in any manner will generally require that an outside disconnect be installed; however this requirement may be waived at the discretion of the Engineering Department of the Cooperative.
+Services that are upgraded, moved, or modified in any manner will generally require that an outside disconnect be installed; however, this requirement may be waived at the discretion of the Cooperative.

 1.4 Facilities of the Cooperative.
 The Cooperative shall provide electric facilities, at its cost, to the public right-of-way immediately adjacent to a Member’s property or entrance to a subdivision.

-- Member may provide trenching and backfill per specifications of Cooperative.
+- Member may provide trenching and backfill per specifications of the Cooperative.

 - Facilities utilized by two or more Members shall be paid for by each Member in accordance with an individual Member’s proportionate use of such This charge will be determined by the Cooperative.

 - The cost of equipment and facilities to provide electric service to residential or commercial subdivisions shall be the responsibility of the subdivision developer.
-The Cooperative reserves the right to determine the terms and conditions under which it will provide electrical and related services within a subdivision.
+The Cooperative reserves the right to determine the terms and conditions under which it will provide electrical and related services within a

 1.6 Electrical Interconnection Requirements.
-All federal, state, and local government electrical wiring requirements for new, modified, or any other type service must be complied with prior to interconnection with facilities of the Cooperative.
+All federal, state and local government electrical wiring requirements for new, modified, or any other type service must be complied with prior to interconnection with facilities of the

 Member facilities on the load side of the Service Point will be constructed per the National Electrical Code and any other applicable local, state, or federal requirements.
 The Cooperative will require that the Member or licensed electrical contractor provide proof of electrical inspection in accordance with the laws of the State of Idaho prior to interconnection.
 Services that have been de-energized for one year or more will require proof of electrical inspection prior to interconnection.
-The Member is solely responsible for the selection, installation, and maintenance of all electrical equipment and wiring on the load side of the Service Point.
+The Member is responsible for the selection, installation, and maintenance of all electrical equipment and wiring on the load side of the Service Point.